-Top 8 Things to See and Do in Sao Paulo
+Top 8 Things to See & Do in São Paulo

-São Paulo is the largest city not only in Brazil but, reaching nearly 12 million inhabitants, is largest city in South America.
-Indisputably the most rock & roll city in the country São Paulo is very different from Rio de Janeiro, Salvador and Recife.
-It is known for its business and hectic urban life.
-The city boasts a vast number of restaurants, night outs, theatres, and entertainment spots.
-View our top recommendations on the 8 best things to see and do in São Paulo.
+São Paulo is the largest city not only in Brazil but, reaching nearly 12 million inhabitants in the city centre, it is largest city in South America.
+Indisputably the most rock & roll city in the country, São Paulo is very different from Rio de Janeiro, Salvador and Recife.

 1. Edifício Banespa (Banespa Skyscraper)

 It’s free to visit and at the top of the building you have a spectacular 360 degree panoramic view of the city.
 Built in 1939, it was projected to be a replica of the Empire State in New York.
 Besides the fascinating view of São Paulo you can also check the massive 1.5-ton chandelier at the entrance hall, which was made out of more than 10 thousand crystal pieces.
 Note that you’ll be required some sort of ID to be allowed in the building.

 2. Parque do Ibirapuera (Ibirapuera Park)

 It’s the most popular park in the city of São Paulo.
 This green area oasis-like is a place for you to rest, go for a jogging, skating, cycling or simple stroll in a sunny afternoon.
 The park also offers cultural alternatives like art shows and exhibitions, concerts, gigs and plays.
 All the events are held at impressive buildings designed by the famous Brazilian architect Oscar Niemyer.